encounterplus/encounterplus/docs/battle-map.md

 ## Moving Creatures

-### Moving single creature
+### Moving a Single Creature

 1. Tap ![move][icon-move].
-2. Use a finger on circle token to move creature anywhere on the grid.
+2. Use a finger on a circle token to move a creature anywhere on the grid.

-### Moving multiple creatures at once
+### Moving Multiple Creatures at Once

 1. Tap ![select][icon-select].
-2. Use finger to select a group of creatures by dragging rectangle over them.
+2. Use finger to select a group of creature tokens by dragging a rectangle over them.
 3. Use a finger on any circle token in a selected group to move creatures anywhere on the grid.

-*PRO TIP: You can choose multiple party movement modes from app settings, which applies when selecting and moving a group of players*
+*PRO TIP: You can choose multiple party movement modes from **Settings: Party Movement Mode**, which applies when selecting and moving a group of Characters.*

 ### Snap to Grid

-1. Tap ![snap][icon-snap] to toggle between snap to grid modes.
+1. Tap ![snap][icon-snap] to toggle between Snap to Grid modes.
 2. Use a finger on circle token to move creature anywhere on the map.
+3. Snap to Grid also affects drawing (see below).

+### Restricting Character Token Movement

+* Tap ![move][icon-move] twice.
+	* Tap ![move-restricted][icon-move-restricted2] to prevent Character tokens from crossing [Walls](line-of-sight).
+	* Tap ![move][icon-move] to allow free Character token movement.

 ## Grid and Background Image

 You can use any image as a background for your map.
-If your map image already contains a grid, you need to do an alignment.
+If your map image already contains a grid, you may need to do an alignment.

-### Adding background image
+### Adding Background Image

 1. Tap ![settings][icon-settings].
-2. Tap **Image** and choose Photo Library or Browse Files.
+2. Tap **Image** and choose *Photo Library* or *Browse Files*.
 3. Pick an image from your photo album or files app.

-### Aligning grid to background image
+### Aligning Grid to Background Image

 * Use **Grid Size** to match the square size on the background image.
 * Use **Offset X** and **Offset Y** to match grid offset on the background image.